fireactjs/saas/docs/_docs/08-dataedit-component.md

 The handleEdit prop is the API function called on form submission to edit the record on the server side.
 In the demo, if the image title contains “error”, the demo API will return an error to simulate the server side error scenario.

+The function will also pass the value of the `id` prop with the data in a JSON format to the API, so that the server side can update the data accordingly.